Keto pancakes with berries and whipped cream

 Instructions

-- Add eggs, cottage cheese and psyllium husk to a medium size bowl and mix together.
+1. Add eggs, cottage cheese, and psyllium husk to a medium-sized bowl and mix together.
 Let sit for 5-10 minutes to thicken up a bit.

-- Heat up butter or oil in a non-stick skillet.
-Fry the pancakes on medium-low heat for 3–4 minutes on each side.
+2. Heat the butter, or oil, in a non-stick skillet over medium-low heat.
+Fry the pancakes for 3–4 minutes per side.
 Don't make them too big or they will be hard to flip.

 Serving suggestions